Cutter

 The full review

 A high-concentration 40% DEET aerosol that lands a clear recommended for heavy-exposure outings.
 DEET's definitive evidence and clean skin safety anchor the verdict, and 5 of 6 audited claims hold up.
-Protection comes straight from the EPA-registered label: 6 hours of complete mosquito protection and 3 to 5 against ticks, a dependable window helped by the sweat-resistant formula.
+Our model puts complete protection at 6 to 7 hours against mosquitoes and 5 to 7 against ticks, a dependable window helped by the sweat-resistant formula.
 The main deduction is transparency, strong on the active but silent on the full inert list.
 At this strength DEET can affect plastics and synthetics, so this is a deep-woods tool rather than an everyday spray.

 Scorecard